MockbaTheBorg/RunCPM/readme.md

 SUBMIT (.SUB) files are provided to allow for rebuilding the CCPs and some of the RunCPM utilities.<br>
 Other CCPs may be adapted to work, and if succeeding, please share it so we can add it to here.

 The default choice for CCP is the internal one in RunCPM.
-If you want to use a different CCP, you must do two things:<br>
+To use a different CCP, you must do two things:<br>
 **1 -** Change the selected CCP in globals.h (in the RunCPM folder).
 Find the lines that show:

 > /* Definition of which CCP to use (must define only one) */<br>